 Art on 56th Gallery is an independent visual art gallery in Beirut, Lebanon.
 It was founded by Noha Wadi Moharram in 2012, and finds its home in a 100-year old building dating back to the French era.
 Rooted in Gemmayzeh, the capital’s cultural district, the gallery actively keeps Beirut’s spirit alive, by rebuilding and preserving the space after the tragic explosion on August 4th, 2020, stimulating the recovery process and providing a sense of hope to the community.

-Art on 56th mission is to support art from Lebanon, by promoting Lebanese artists to an international audience, enriching the local art scene, and enlivening the country’s creative sector.
+Art on 56th mission is to support art from Lebanon, the Middle East and beyond, by promoting our artists to an international audience, enriching the art scene and enlivening the country’s creative sector.